School Admissions Advisor - Lateral Move in Birmingham

 Description

-This vacancy is for Birmingham City Council employees under an S188 (Priority Movers and Lateral Movers).
+Please note this vacancy is only available for Birmingham City Council employees that are under a S188 (Priority Movers and Lateral Movers).

 School Admissions Advisor Lateral Move